The Code (American TV series)

 The Code is an American military drama television series created by Craig Sweeny and Craig Turk.
 The military legal drama was ordered to series on May 11, 2018, by CBS.
-The series premiered on April 9, 2019.
+It aired from April 9 until July 22, 2019, on CBS.

 On July 23, 2019, CBS canceled the series after one season.

 Premise

 The Code takes place as the "United States Military's brightest minds take on America's toughest challenges inside the courtroom and out, where each attorney is trained as a prosecutor, a defense lawyer, an investigator—and a Marine."